Disclaimer

 biological reasons

 to believe it may be effective.
-Consult your psychiatrist before trying any of these
+Consult your psychiatrist before trying any of the

 prescription medications.